Learning from Informants: Relations between Learning Success Criteria: Introduction

 We observe that for delayable informant learning all three kinds of learners yield the same map.
 Thus, our results imply that negative information compensates for the lack of information set-driven learners have to deal with.

-\citet*{Gol:j:67} was already interested in the above mentioned normal forms and proved that they can be assumed without loss of generality in the basic setting of pure $\Lim$-learning, whereas our results apply to all delayable learning success criteria.
+\cite{Gol:j:67} was already interested in the above mentioned normal forms and proved that they can be assumed without loss of generality in the basic setting of pure $\Lim$-learning, whereas our results apply to all delayable learning success criteria.

-The name ``delayability'' refers to tricks in order to delay mind changes of the learner which were used to obtain polynomial computation times for the learners hypothesis updates as discussed by \citet*{Pit:c:89} and \citet*{Cas-Koe:c:09}.
-Moreover, it should not be confused with the notion of $\delta$-delay by \citet*{akama2008consistent}, which allows satisfaction of the considered learning restriction $\delta$ steps later than in the un-$\delta$-delayed version.
+The name ``delayability'' refers to tricks in order to delay mind changes of the learner which were used to obtain polynomial computation times for the learners hypothesis updates as discussed in \cite{Pit:c:89} and \cite{Cas-Koe:c:09}.
+Moreover, it should not be confused with the notion of $\delta$-delay, \cite{akama2008consistent}, which allows satisfaction of the considered learning restriction $\delta$ steps later than in the un-$\delta$-delayed version.

-\citet*{STL1} analyze several restrictions for learning from informant and mention that cautious learning is a restriction to learning power; we extend this statement with our Proposition~\ref{InfMonNotCautEx} in which we give one half of the answer to the second question above by providing a family of languages not cautiously but monotonically $\Lim$-learnable from informants.
+In \cite{STL1} several restrictions for learning from informant are analyzed and mentioned that cautious learning is a restriction to learning power; we extend this statement with our Proposition~\ref{InfMonNotCautEx} in which we give one half of the answer to the second question above by providing a family of languages not cautiously but monotonically $\Lim$-learnable from informant.

-Furthermore, \citet*{STL1} consider a version of \emph{conservativeness} where mind changes (changes of the hypothesis) are only allowed if there is \emph{positive} data contradicting the current hypothesis, which they claim to restrict learning power.
-In this paper, we stick to the more common definition of \citet*{Blu-Blu:j:75} and \citet*{Bar:c:77:aut-func-prog}, according to which mind changes are allowed also when there is negative data contradicting the current hypothesis.
+Furthermore, \cite{STL1} consider a version of \emph{conservativeness} where mind changes are only allowed if there is \emph{positive} data contradicting the current hypothesis, which they claim to restrict learning power.
+In this paper, we stick to the more common definition in \cite{Blu-Blu:j:75} and \cite{Bar:c:77:aut-func-prog}, according to which mind changes are allowed also when there is negative data contradicting the current hypothesis.